sikol/sk-cio/docs/address.rst

     }

-A default-constructed ``inet_address`` stores an empty path, which is not a valid address and cannot be connected to or bound to.
+A default-constructed ``unix_address`` stores an empty path, which is not a valid address and cannot be connected to or bound to.

 ``value()`` returns the stored address as an array.
 This array is always the maximum